Clipboard History vs Built-in Clipboard: What’s the Difference?

 That makes it useful when the built-in clipboard is too temporary and a recent-only panel would not be enough.

-Frequently Asked Questions about clipboard history vs clipboard manager
+What do people ask about clipboard history vs clipboard manager?

 What is the built-in clipboard?